Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Abstract

 \section{Abstract}

 We study the relation between two special classes of Riemannian Lie groups $G$ with a left-invariant metric $g$: The Einstein Lie groups, defined by the condition $\op{Ric}_g=cg$, and the geodesic orbit Lie groups, defined by the property that any geodesic is the integral curve of a Killing vector field.
-The main results imply that extensive classes of compact simple Einstein Lie groups $(G,g)$ are not geodesic orbit manifolds, thus providing large-scale answers to a relevant open question of Y. Nikonorov.
-Our approach involves studying and characterizing the $G\times K$-invariant geodesic orbit metrics on Lie groups $G$, where $K$ are certain closed subgroups of $G$.
-A key ingredient of our study is the favorable representation-theoretic behaviour of a wide class of subgroups $K$ that we call (weakly) regular.
+The main results imply that extensive classes of compact simple Einstein Lie groups $(G,g)$ are not geodesic orbit manifolds, thus providing large-scale answers to a relevant question of Y. Nikonorov.
+Our approach involves studying and characterizing the $G\times K$-invariant geodesic orbit metrics on Lie groups $G$ for a wide class of subgroups $K$ that we call (weakly) regular.
 By-products of our work are structural and characterization results that are of independent interest for the classification problem of geodesic orbit manifolds.

 {\it Mathematics Subject Classification 2020.} 53C25; 53C30.

 {\it Keywords}: Einstein Lie group; geodesic orbit manifold; geodesic orbit metric; naturally reductive manifold; regular Lie subgroup